Private Iris Recognition with High-Performance FHE: System design

 Security is defined as follows.
 The adversary can corrupt~$c<t$ decryptors.
 This is assumed to occur at the outset of the game, which is referred to as selective security.
 Adaptive security allows the adversary to corrupt decryptors based on the ciphertexts and decryption key shares that it has viewed so far.
 We are not aware of any ThFHE scheme proved to be adaptively secure under standard assumptions, but: 1)~we are not aware either of any adaptive attack on a ThFHE scheme that is selectively secure and 2)~by a guessing argument, any selectively secure ThFHE scheme is adaptively secure with an~$\binom{n}{t}$ factor amplification in the adversary's security advantage.
 Beyond decryptor corruptions, the adversary can adaptively make encryption queries on valid plaintexts, evaluation queries on ciphertexts created using encryption and evaluation queries, and partial decryption queries on these ciphertexts.
 Such partial decryption queries are allowed for at most~$t-c-1$ decryptors for a given ciphertext.
 Security requires that the adversary's view can be simulated from publicly known data.
 We refer to~\cite{CPS25} for a formal definition.

-As showed in~\cite{BGG+18}, many FHE schemes can be readily converted in ThFHE schemes using the fact that decryption is essentially linear.
-This is notably the case of CKKS.
-If the key material generated by the key generation protocol is the same as in the base FHE scheme, then the ThFHE scheme performs evaluation by using the base FHE scheme and inherits its efficiency.
+As showed in~\cite{BGG+18}, many FHE schemes (notably CKKS) can be readily converted in ThFHE schemes using the fact that decryption is essentially linear.
 The distributed key generation protocol from~\cite{MHPPS25} is both efficient and provides keys that are almost the same as in CKKS.
 In this work, we use the extension of CKKS to a ThFHE scheme provided by~\cite{MHPPS25} for key generation and~\cite{CPS25} for decryption.